morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/2-communicate-between-morphism-and-ethereum.md

 There are both messgeners on Layer 1 and Layer 2, in the case of deposit, L1 messenger will send message to L2's.

-The interaction will basiclly like one contract calling another on Layer 1, so you can create your own message (contract interactions) to perform any form of cross-layer interactions.
+The interaction will basically like one contract calling another on Layer 1, so you can create your own message (contract interactions) to perform any form of cross-layer interactions.

 ### Execute the message on Layer 2